White Chocolate Raspberry Fat Bombs

 What’s oil pulling?
 Rolling coconut oil around in your mouth for several minutes at a time.
 It’s supposed to be excellent for your teeth/gum health among other things.
 I read about it online and in The Coconut Oil Miracle.
 (Excellent book, by the way!)

 Nope.
 Not even close.
-It’s closer to eating candy than oil pulling, I’m happy to announce.
+Eating a fat bomb is closer to eating candy than oil pulling, I’m happy to announce.

 This recipe came from The Everyday Ketogenic Kitchen by Carolyn Ketchum who blogs all kinds of low-carb goodness over at All Day I Dream About Food.
 If you’re wanting to explore a ketogenic (keto) diet, this book is a must-have.